Jungle Scout is Hiring

-There was only one place that I wanted to work: Jungle Scout.
+There was only one place where I wanted to work: Jungle Scout.

-I was very familiar with Jungle Scout as I’d used the Chrome Extension since 2015.
+And I was very familiar with Jungle Scout, as I’ve been using the Chrome Extension since 2015.
 From what I’d seen in pictures, it looked like a pretty cool place to work.

-I slipped over to the careers page and looked through the available positions.
-And what do you know: they were looking for someone to do content about Amazon selling!
+So I slipped over to the careers page and looked through the available positions.
+And what do you know?!
+They were looking for someone to do content about Amazon selling!
 From there, I applied for the job by creating my own landing page and video.